 Real Estate Seasonal Marketing: Capturing Buyers and Sellers Year-Round

 Year-round real estate marketing strategy.
-Stop relying on spring for 80% of income.
-Market seasonally to capture buyers and sellers all year.
-Distribute revenue evenly across seas
+Stop relying on spring for 80% of income and distribute revenue evenly across every season of the year instead.

 Key Takeaways